epallerols/scrollto-with-animation/README.md

-# scrollto-with-animation
+# scrollerto
-Animated Scroll with requestAnimationFrame
+Modern animated scroll with requestAnimationFrame
 For smoothly animating scroll defining the easing, running at 60FPS and cross-browser

 - Only one dependency (for the [polyfill](https://www.npmjs.com/package/animation-frame))